DeFord Bailey: Career

 Several records by Bailey were issued in 1927 and 1928, all of them harmonica solos.
 In 1927 he recorded for Brunswick Records in New York City, In 1928 he made the first recordings in Nashville, eight sides for RCA Victor, three of which were issued on the Victor, Bluebird, and RCA labels.
 Emblematic of the ambiguity of Bailey's position as a recording artist is the fact that his arguably greatest recording, "John Henry", was released by RCA separately in both its "race" series and its "hillbilly" series.
 In addition to his well-known harmonica, Bailey also played the guitar, bones, and banjo.

 Bailey was a pioneer member of the WSM Grand Ole Opry and one of its most popular performers, appearing on the program from 1927 to 1941.
 During this period he toured with major country stars, including Uncle Dave Macon, Bill Monroe, and Roy Acuff.
 Acuff later said "I was an unknown when I began touring with DeFord.
 He could draw a crowd, not me.
 He helped me get started."
 Bailey's own article at the Country Music Hall of Fame called him "one of the Grand Ole Opry's most popular early performers and country music's first African American star."
 Like other Black stars of his day traveling in the Southern United States and Western United States, he faced difficulties in finding food and accommodations while on tour because of discriminatory Jim Crow laws.
+Sales were slow at first, so Bailey was put on a $5 fixed fee.
+This gave him a steady income but eventually left him short compared to his tour mates as the takings grew.
+His tour mates were split on the matter.
+Some would bring him food to his car or sneak him into hotels through the fire escape, and even refuse to stay at or eat at establishments that refused him.